lexoyo/www.stastic.net/_posts/2019-08-29-why_does_i_get_the_message__this_page_is_not_editable__.md

 ---
-title: Why does I get the message "this page is not editable"?
+title: Why do I get the message "this page is not editable"?

 ---
 So you have installed Stastic on an existing website, or you created a new one, and now you are willing to edit a page or post, but Stastic does not let you do this and displays the message "this page is not editable" instead of an editable content?